oppia/oppia-android/wiki/Oppia-Bazel-Setup-Instructions.md

 ### Building the app

-After the installation, completes you can build the app using Bazel.
+After the installation completes you can build the app using Bazel.

 **Move your command line head to the `~/opensource/oppia-android`**, then run the below bazel command: